 This is the second lesson in the Amount of Substance topic in Module 2 - Foundations in Chemistry.
 The powerpoint covers empirical and molecular formula, relative molecular mass, hydrated salts and water of crystallisation.
 The worksheets will help with empirical formulae calculations (there is a help sheet if needed for weaker students) however there is also a stretch and challenge task on Ions for higher ability students to complete to differentiate.
 The practical activity helps bring together empirical formula and water of crystallisation but also helps prepare students for PAG 1.3 prior to them completing their first PAG.

-This is the seventh lesson in a topic I made called Chemistry Corner for KS3 Year 7.
-This lesson includes a powerpoint on a high five review task for acids and alkalis, making indicator from red cabbage, testing red cabbage indicator to identify whether a mystery solution is an acid or alkali.
+This is the fourth and fifth lesson in a topic I made called Chemistry Corner for KS3 Year 7.
+This lesson includes a powerpoint on identifying factors that suggest a reaction has happened, differences between physical and chemical reactions, a practical activity circus investigating x6 reactions and a literacy task explaining one of the practicals in the circus.
 This scheme of work was made when KS3 Levels were used, so you may need to amend the levels according to your own assessment criteria used for KS3.